python-can-define-radio/python-course/classroom_activities/ex_2a_print_and_inputs.md

 ########################################
-# This version runs, but the output is wrong.
+# The following version runs, but the output is wrong.
 # What's wrong with the output?
 beg = 800
 mid = 555